 - Pierce with a fork a few times around the potato.

 - Lightly coat the potato with olive oil.

-- Then put a few dashes of salt on the potato.
+- Put a few dashes of salt on the potato.

 - Place on the middle rack of the oven and bake for 50-60 minutes.
 Add a few extra minutes if making more than 5 potatoes.